Rules & Regulations of a Sober Living House

 What Is a Sober Living House?

 Sober living houses (also called halfway houses or recovery houses) refer to group residences for people recovering from addiction.
-Residents agree to remain sober while living in the house.
+Residents, often referred to as house members, agree to remain sober while living in the house.
 They also agree to comply with any drug-testing requests.
+In sober living homes, house members often function as a family unit, supporting each other and fostering accountability throughout the recovery process.

 Private owners usually own these homes, but charities and businesses may also own sober living houses.
 Most homes are located within residential neighborhoods.
 If you live in a recovery house, you may either have your own room or share one with a roommate.
 Most of the time, residents share communal spaces, like kitchens, living rooms, and backyards.